 Substance Saliva Urine Blood Hair Key points

-Cannabis / THC Occasional use: 6 to 8 hours; regular use: up to 24 hours; intensive use: possibly longer.
+Cannabis / THC Occasional use: 6 to 8 hours; regular use: up to 24 hours; heavy use: possibly longer.
 Occasional use: 3 to 5 days; regular use: 30 to 70 days.
-THC: 2 to 8 hours with occasional use; THC-COOH up to 72 hours; longer with intensive use.
+THC: 2 to 8 hours with occasional use; THC-COOH up to 72 hours; longer with heavy use.
 Often up to about 90 days depending on the length analyzed.
 THC is fat-soluble and can remain detectable longer in regular users.

 Ketamine Not detected in standard road checks according to Drogues Info Service; specific tests required.
 2 to 3 days.
 About 1 day.
 Specialized analysis possible.
 Important for risk prevention and chemical submission, but requires a suitable device.